International Disputes experience

 Media and telecommunications: Securing the removal of defamatory images from various websites based in the UK and overseas.

-Privy Council appeal: Appeal to the Privy Council from the Court of Appeal of a Commonwealth country concerning a dispute arising from an alleged sale of overseas real estate.
+Privy Council appeal: Appearing before the Privy Council in an Appeal from the Court of Appeal of a Commonwealth country concerning a dispute arising from an alleged sale of overseas real estate.

 Professional indemnity – brokers: Acting for a US surplus lines broker, instructed by its professional indemnity insurers, in a London-based arbitration relating to an overseas book of business under an English law contract.

-Property reinsurance – political violence: Instructed by overseas brokers in an arson claim relating to a Middle Eastern hotel, involving issues of whether the arson was political violence, and hence covered.
+Property reinsurance – political violence: Advising overseas brokers in respect of an arson claim relating to a Middle Eastern hotel, involving issues of whether the arson was political violence, and hence covered.

 Reinsurance arbitration: Acting for the reinsured in a dispute, the key to which was where the seat of an arbitration should be, and whether this was an issue for the tribunal or the Court (and, if so, the Court of which jurisdiction) to decide.
 The case involved arbitration commenced in the USA, Commercial Court proceedings in London seeking a declaration that the seat should be London, and Court proceedings in the USA seeking to restrain the London proceedings.

-Trusts and fiduciary: Conflict of laws issues regarding the different rules under English law, a Middle Eastern country’s law and an Eastern European country’s law regarding distribution on intestacy of the overseas assets of an English domiciled intestate with an English Grant of Administration.
+Trusts and fiduciary: Providing advice on conflict of laws issues regarding the different rules under English law, a Middle Eastern country’s law and an Eastern European country’s law regarding distribution on intestacy of the overseas assets of an English domiciled intestate with an English Grant of Administration.